jmcphers/golwidget/README.md

 ## Demo

 The package includes a Shiny application that demonstrates its use.
-You can run it using this command:
+You can run it using this command after the package is installed:

     shiny::runApp(system.file("examples/shiny", package="golwidget"))